mynk-tmr/notes/FrontEnd/Extra Topics.md

 * ensures function is called only after a specific **delay** since event's last occurence.
 * Implement: **track delay** between **2 events** and run function if time interval exceeds
 * Use cases: where action has to be taken after some period of **inactivity** e.g. search, autocomplete
-* Cons: if function takes too long, it may call API repeatedely
 * Calculation
 	* if `D = debounce rate`, `N = no. of events`, `P = time period`
 	* event frequency `F = P / N` and no. of calls = `ceil(F/D)`